- This post contains affiliate links. Read more here.

 How to Behave so Your Dog Behaves by Dr. Sophia Yin

-This well-respected veterinary behaviorist walks readers through the most up-to-date science on dog learning and behavior.
-Yin digs into key theoretical concepts in easy-to-understand language and shows you how to apply them to training a beautifully behaved pup.
+The well-respected veterinary behaviorist Sophia Yin walks readers through the science on dog learning and behavior.
+The book digs into key theoretical concepts in easy-to-understand language and shows you how to apply them to training a beautifully behaved pup.

 It’s Me or the Dog: How to Have the Perfect Pet by Victoria Stilwell